Spire Global (SPIR) vs. Its Peers Head-To-Head Review

 Summary

-Spire Global competitors beat Spire Global on 8 of the 13 factors compared.
+Spire Global peers beat Spire Global on 7 of the 13 factors compared.

 Spire Global, Inc. develops a hardware and intelligent analytics platform that tracks the oceans, skies, and weather.
 It serves maritime, weather, aviation, space services, earth intelligence, and federal industries.
 Spire Global, Inc. has a strategic partnership with TAC Index Limited.
 Spire Global, Inc. was formerly known as Nanosatisfi, Inc. and changed its name to Spire Global, Inc. in July 2014.
 The company was incorporated in 2012 and is based in San Francisco, California with additional offices in Boulder, Colorado; Washington, D.C.; Glasgow, United Kingdom; Luxembourg; and Singapore.